ANKITHASBHAT/Customer-Churn-Prediction/README.md

 # Customer-Churn-Prediction
-A simple customer churn prediction model using Telecom Dataset.
+A customer churn prediction model using Telecom Dataset.